docQodly/docs/docs/studio/pageLoaders/components/button.md

 import Column from '@site/src/components/Column'

-The **Button**  component is a UI element that prompts user engagement and triggers actions within your webform.
+The **Button**  component is a UI element that prompts user engagement and triggers actions within your Page.

 :::info